SheDoc supports female documentary filmmakers

 This program will benefit women working in lead creative roles in factual and documentaries.

-Our aim is to award up to 4 grants every two years
+Each year, our aim is to award up to 4 grants every two years:

 By offering funding to facilitate opportunities that are self-directed and of benefit, our aim is to positively intervene in and support women’s filmmaking careers.